Bullying and Cyberbullying

 Bullying is repeated aggressive behavior that can be physical, verbal, or relational, in-person or online.
 Bullies are often relentless, bullying over and over again for long periods of time.
 You may live in constant fear of where and when the bully will strike next, what they’ll do, and how far they’ll go.

 Boys frequently bully using physical threats and actions, while girls are more likely to engage in verbal or relationship bullying.
+But no type of bullying should ever be tolerated.

 What is cyberbullying?

-- Cyberbullies come in all shapes and sizes—almost anyone with an Internet connection or mobile phone can cyberbully someone else, often without having to reveal their true identity.
+Cyberbullies come in all shapes and sizes.
+Almost anyone with an Internet connection or mobile phone can cyberbully someone else, often without having to reveal their true identity.

 As with face-to-face bullying, both boys and girls cyberbully, but tend to do so in different ways.
 Boys tend to bully by “sexting” (sending messages of a sexual nature) or with messages that threaten physical harm.
 Girls, on the other hand, more commonly cyberbully by spreading lies and rumors, exposing your secrets, or by excluding you from social media groups, emails, buddy lists and the like.
 Because cyberbullying is so easy to perpetrate, a child or teen can easily change roles, going from cyberbullying victim at one point to cyberbully the next, and then back again.